Bayesian Spatially Varying Coefficient Model — Gen 1

 Model

-The log-price \(y_i\) for listing \(i\) at location \(\mathbf{s}_i\) is modeled as a spatially varying linear combination of features:
+The listing outcome \(y_i\) for observation \(i\) at location \(\mathbf{s}_i\) is modeled as a spatially varying linear combination of features:

 Each coefficient—including the intercept—has its own latent GP sharing the same exponential length scale \(\phi\), while \(\rho_k\) scales per-coefficient variability.
 Coordinates are standardized for numerical stability.